Lithuanian Nationalist and Republican Union: History

 The party was re-established in March 1989 and officially registered in February 1990.
 It played a diminishing role in Lithuanian politics.
-In the 1992 Seimas elections, the Lithuanian National Union won 4 seats; in 1996 – 3 seats, and since 2000 it has no representatives.
-The number of representatives in the regional municipalities has also diminished: the party won 49 mandates in 1995, 23 in 1997, 13 in 2000, 14 in 2002, and 3 in 2007.
+In the 1992 Seimas elections, the Lithuanian National Union won four seats.
+In 1996, it has three seats.
+Since 2000, it has no representatives.
+The number of representatives in the regional municipalities has also diminished: the party won 49 mandates in 1995, 23 in 1997, 13 in 2000, 14 in 2002, and three in 2007.

 In 1997, the National Democratic Party of Lithuania under the leadership of Rimantas Smetona separated from the Nationalist Union and registered as a new political party in 1999.

 On 11 March 2008, the Lithuanian Nationalist Union merged into the Homeland Union which formed the coalition government after the 2008 elections.
 Two members of the party, Kazimieras Uoka and Gintaras Songaila, were elected to Seimas of 2008–2012 as the members of the Homeland Union.
 Due to disagreements, the Homeland Union suspended Uoka's and Songaila's membership leading to the demerger.
 The party declared its political resurrection in a General Assembly on 17 December 2011.

 On 23 August 2013, the Nationalist Union signed the Declaration of Bauska together with Conservative People's Party of Estonia and All for Latvia!.
 The declaration calls for a new national awakening of the Baltic states and warns about threats posed by Cultural Marxism, international globalism, multiculturalism and Russian imperial ambitions.

 In November 2013, the Seimas amended the law on political parties requiring a minimum of 2,000 members (up from 1,000) with a grace period of two years to increase the membership.
 The Nationalist Union grew its membership from 1,649 in 2014 to 2,025 in 2015.
 In June 2017, the Nationalist Union merged with the Republican Party and was renamed to the Lithuanian Nationalist and Republican Union.
 The combined party membership is about 3,300 members (as of March 2020).

 The party won one seat in the 2015 municipal elections and 5 seats in the 2019 municipal elections.